joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/Step3/README.md

 # Input parameter optimization

-First we will optimize the energy cut-off and later the number of k-points.
+First, we will optimize the energy cut-off and, later, the number of k-points.

-## Energy cutoff
+## Energy cut-off
 The `energy_cutoff` directory contains a template and two bash scripts.
-The `submit_jobs.sh` script creates and submit a set of runs using the template and modifies the energy cutoff parameter `ecutwfc`.
+The `submit_jobs.sh` script creates and submits a set of runs using the template and modifies the energy cut-off parameter `ecutwfc`.

-To run the scripts first edit the script `nano template/submit_jobs.sh` with the correct project parameter and email.
+To run the scripts, first edit the script `nano template/submit_jobs.sh` using the correct project parameter and email.
 Make the script executable and run it.
 ```shell
 chmod +x submit_jobs.sh
 ./submit_jobs.sh
 ```
 Check the job status with `squeue --me`.
-Once all the jobs finish run the following command to perform the analysis.
+Once all the jobs are completed, run the following command to perform the analysis.
 ```shell
 chmod +x analysis.sh
 ./analysis.sh